akhan-msft/aks-day2/docs/modules/Module1/Lab-1b.md

   - **Role Assignment Level:** Incorrect level of role assignment (Resource, Resource Group, Subscription) can also lead to issues.
   - **Multiple Roles Conflict:** Having multiple conflicting roles assigned can cause unexpected behavior.

-#### Simulate an Access role issue by explicitly removing the **AcrPull** role from the Kubelet's Managed Identity account.
+ **Sample 3 - Missing Role**  This exercise Simulates an Access role issue by explicitly removing the **AcrPull** role from the Kubelet's Managed Identity account.
+Note: for new AKS clusters, this is enabled/set when the ACR is associated to the AKS cluster.

    ```
    az role assignment delete --assignee 617dcb03-43e1-435f-93ac-6fd109cc4a21 --role AcrPull --scope /subscriptions/ae5cd0d7-0de7-46fc-98ed-73428e2bdd5b/resourceGroups/k8s-tech-brief-rg/providers/Microsoft.ContainerRegistry/registries/akhanregistry
    ```

-- do the deployment
 ``` shell
 kubectl apply -f .\errimagepull\deployment-midentity-missing-role.yaml
 ```

 - Observe the results by examining the POD's description (Kubectl describe POD <<pod_name>>)
  ![invalid-role](../../assets/images/module2/midentity-missing-role1.png)
-- We observe the events in the POD desciption by doing a Kubectl describe
+- We observe the events in the POD description by doing a Kubectl describe command.The ErrImagePull error results in a **401 Unauthorized** error message which is expected as the managed identity does not have the right ACR privileges.
  ![invalid-role](../../assets/images/module2/midentity-missing-role2.png)
- The ErrImagePull error results in a 401 Unauthorized error message which is expected as the managed identity does not have the right ACR privileges.

 - **Network Policies and Firewalls:**
   - **Network Restrictions:** AKS and ACR may be in different networks or subnets with no access to each other.